mtrower/scribe/Journal.md

     After that, I spent some time drawing up a database description, and implementing it on my postgres server, along with some supporting roles.
     I also drew up basic wireframes for two pages of the website.

+3/30/16
+3/31/16
+    Spent a lot of time learning about and implementing Maven.
+It's supposed to make things easier, but I'm worried about whether the boilerplate and other overhead will be worth it - especially with the reduction in flexibility.
+I suppose time will tell.

+4/10/16
+4/11/16
+    Maven has been working out.
+It isn't fast, but at least it hasn't broken.
+    Maintenance cost has been low.
+Dependency management should prove a boon.
+    Already I can see flexibility issues - the Tomcat plugin does not support multiple servers.
+Fortunately it's simple enough to type a curl command.

+    Jackson has its perks, but sometimes it seems simpler to just use JsonGenerator.
+The generator feels almost like writing native JSON.
+The syntax carries some small additional bulk, but that's Java for you.
+People don't come to this language for sleek lightweight syntax.